 For this salad, I took most of the traditional Cobb Salad ingredients....chicken, bacon, hard-boiled eggs, avocado, and blue cheese then added in a few unique ones ..... kale mix, strawberries, and lemon vinaigrette.
 You can certainly customize those or add even more toppings if you like.

-This is is a great salad to make for meal prep.
+This is a great salad for meal prep.
 See the tips below for the best way to add this to your weekly meal prep routine.

 Make it a Platter Salad